Types of Aid

 • Enrolled at least six units

-• Have an expected family contribution of less than 200.
+• Have a Student Aid Index (SAI) of less than 200.

 • Award amounts are based on remaining financial need and begin at $600 per semester.